Žarko Paspalj: 1992–93 season

 In his second season at Olympiacos, 1992–93, Paspalj benefited from a strengthened team (acquisitions of Walter Berry, Dragan Tarlać, Milan Tomić, Giorgos Sigalas and Franko Nakić) and Olympiacos won the Greek League championship, defeating arch-rivals Panathinaikos in a controversial final series to claim their first championship since 1978.
 Paspalj played a crucial role in the triumph with a series of memorable matches against Aris in the play-off quarter-finals (when he scored 44 points – 9/10, 13/22, 3/4) and PAOK in the semi-finals.
-He also top-scored in the final series, all of which Olympiacos won without home advantage.
-Paspalj scored an average of 25 points per game, including 29 points as Olympiacos defeated Aris 66-50 in Thessaloniki in a game which marked Aris's first home defeat against a team other than PAOK for nearly eleven years and 129 games, and a career-high 54 against Dafni on the opening day of the season in a game that Olympiacos remarkably lost 103-105, but he effectively cost his team a place in the 1993 EuroLeague Final Four, when he stepped over the line in the dying seconds of the crucial play-off match against Limoges CSP of France.
-As of 2015, Paspalj's 54-point game against Dafni remains the last 50-point plus performance in Greek basketball's top division.
+He also top-scored in the final series, which Olympiacos won without home advantage, including 32 points in the critical game 3 in which Olympiakos broke the home advantage of Panathinaikos with a 77–72 win in which Paspalj scored his team's last nine points to steer them to victory.
+Paspalj scored an average of 25 points per game, including 29 points as Olympiacos defeated Aris 66–50 in Thessaloniki in a game which marked Aris's first home defeat against a team other than PAOK for nearly eleven years and 129 games, and a career-high 54 against Dafni on the opening day of the season in a game that Olympiacos remarkably lost 103–105, but he effectively cost his team a place in the 1993 EuroLeague Final Four, when he stepped over the line in the dying seconds of the crucial play-off match against Limoges CSP of France.
+As of 2024, Paspalj's 54-point game against Dafni remains the last 50-point plus performance in Greek basketball's top division.